 Baking Soda and Vinegar

 Alka-Seltzer is an amazing workhorse of a product.
-Not only can it relieve indigestion, but it can also help you clean a surprising range of things around the house including burned-on food.
+Not only can it relieve indigestion, but it can also help you clean a surprising range of things around the house, including burned-on food.
 Just put hot water in your pot or pan, add about 6 Alka-Seltzer tablets, and let them fizz.
-Citric acid in the Alka Seltzer will start to work.
-When you return after an hour or so, use hot water, detergent, and a strong scrubber to easily clean off almost any mess.
+The citric acid in the Alka Seltzer will start to work.
+When you return after an hour or so, use hot water, detergent, and a strong scrubber to clean off almost any mess.